 Listen to live music

-The Front Porch in town has entertainment in their outdoor garden and in their Piano Bar, Clay Hill Farm is hosting live music events Thursday – Sunday and Jonathan’s has reopened their upstairs listening room where you can see a range of performances from live comedy with Maine’s own Bob Marley to national headliners like Sawyer Fredericks, Paula Poundstone, Judy Collins, and more.
+The Front Porch in town has entertainment in their Piano Bar, Clay Hill Farm is hosting live music events Thursday – Sunday and Jonathan’s has an upstairs listening room where you can see a range of performances from live comedy with Maine’s own Bob Marley to national headliners like Sawyer Fredericks, Paula Poundstone, Judy Collins, and more.

 Spend a day surrounded by beautiful art